Surgery may be needed to treat severe CAD. It may also treat CAD that is causing angina despite treatment.

-CABG is more commonly known as open-heart or bypass surgery.
+CABGis also known as open heart or bypass surgery.
 It is the most common type of heart surgery in the US.

-During this operation, a healthy blood vessel is removed from the leg or another area of the body.
-The healthy blood vessel is connected to the damaged artery just above and just below the blocked or partially blocked area.
-This allows some blood to bypass the damaged area by moving through the new blood vessel.
-If more than one area is blocked, a bypass can be done for each area (referred to as a double, triple, or quadruple bypass).
+A healthy blood vessel is removed from another area of the body.
+(A vein if it is from the leg, an artery if it is taken from the chest.)
+The healthy blood vessel is connected to the damaged artery.
+It is placed just above and just below the blocked area.
+This allows some blood to pass around the damaged area through the new pathway.
+If more than one area is blocked, a bypass can be done for each area.
+Two areas are called a double bypass, three is called triple bypass and so on.

 Types of CABG include:

 Talk to your doctor about which option is better for you.
 Although CABG may relieve symptoms, it does not cure heart disease.
-You still must maintain a healthy lifestyle that includes achieving a healthy weight, eating a heart healthy diet, not smoking, and taking medications.
+You still must maintain a healthy lifestyle.
+That includes reaching a healthy weight, heart healthy diet, not smoking, and taking medicine as needed.

 Other procedures are used to open blocked arteries include: